xalitoarriaza/help/docs/install-laravel-5.md

 Tuning
 ------

-The above will give you an up an running App.
+The above will give you an up and running App.
 However, to make the most of Laravel on fortabbit, it needs some tuning.

 ### Logging

 Per default Laravel writes all logs to `storage/log/..`.
 Since you don't have direct file access, you need to configure Laravel to write to the PHP `error_log` method instead.
-That's easily done: Open `boostrap/app.php` and add the following just before the `return $app` statement at the bottom:
+That's easily done: open `boostrap/app.php` and add the following just before the `return $app` statement at the bottom:

 ```php
 $app->configureMonologUsing(function($monolog) {